sangria-graphql/sangria-graphql.github.io/learn.md

 ## Query Reducers

-Sometimes in can be helpful to perform some analysis on a query before executing it.
+Sometimes it can be helpful to perform some analysis on a query before executing it.
 An example is complexity analysis: it aggregates the complexity of all fields in the query and then rejects the query without executing it if complexity is too high.
-Another example is gathering all `Permission` field tags and then fetching extra user auth data from external service if query contains protected fields.
-This need to be done before the query started to execute.
+Another example is gathering all `Permission` field tags and then fetching extra user auth data from an external service if query contains protected fields.
+This need to be done before the query starts to execute.

 Sangria provides a mechanism for this kind of query analysis with `QueryReducer`.
-Query reducer implementation will go through all of the fields in the query and aggregate them to a single value. `Executor` will then call `reduceCtx` with this aggregated value which gives you an opportunity to perform some logic and update the `Ctx` before query is executed.
+The query reducer implementation will go through all of the fields in the query and aggregate them to a single value. `Executor` will then call `reduceCtx` with this aggregated value which gives you an opportunity to perform some logic and update the `Ctx` before query is executed.